How to Prepare for Breastfeeding

 Learn How to Hand Express

 According to Le Leche League, in order to hand express, you need to “press, compress, release” (2).
 Start by holding your breast in a C-shape, slightly away from your areola.
 Then press straight back toward your chest.
 Next, compress your breast between your thumb and fingers, moving them slightly forward.
 Release the compression without removing your hand from your breast.
 Repeat and occasionally move your hand to another spot on your breast.
 Think about moving around your breast like a clock to ensure you remove milk from all of the milk ducts.
 You can practice this at home before you have your baby, but be sure to wait until later in your pregnancy, around 37 weeks.
-If you want more support on this, take our Breastfeeding Basics course or schedule a prenatal lactation appointment.
+If you want more support on this, take our Breastfeeding 101 self-paced, online course or schedule a prenatal lactation appointment.

 Talk to Your OB-GYN

-Tell your OB-GYN you plan to breastfeed and discuss your health history to see if there are any underlying issues in your history that might make breastfeeding difficult.
+Tell your OB-GYN you plan to breastfeed and discuss your health history to see if there are any underlying issues that might make breastfeeding difficult.
 PCOS, thyroid problems, diabetes, and obesity can all play a role in breastfeeding.
 You can also discuss all your current medications with your OB-GYN and be sure they are all safe in breastfeeding.

 Choose a Lactation Consultant